DerGuru/The-Resonant/Chapters/03-Part3-09-The_casualties_will_be_significant.md

 *This is why I exist,* she said simply. *To help.
 To prevent harm.
 I choose this.*

-*Or it might consume you.*

-*Possible.
-But this is what I was designed for.
-Regulation.
-Harmonization.
-Preventing cascade failures.*

 *Then I choose it too.*

 "We'll help," Jason said.
 "But on conditions."